Is your pet slowing down in its old age? Has their behaviour changed?

 Acupuncture is very safe in the right hands.
 Legally it must be performed by a veterinary surgeon.
 There are only a few cases in which we would have to be very cautious about using acupuncture and your veterinary acupuncturist can advise you if these are relevant for your pet.

 The usual course is once a week for four to six weeks.
 After four weeks we will know whether acupuncture is working for your pet and then, depending on the condition and how they have responded, we will work out a plan that usually involves tailing off the treatment so that the effect is maintained for as long as possible.
 Many pets can have their symptoms controlled in the long term with sessions every 3-4 weeks.

 The most common condition to be treated by acupuncture in the veterinary profession is osteoarthritis in dogs and cats.
 Acupuncture can also be helpful for soft tissue injuries and other health problems for example megacolon (constipation) in cats or allergic skin disease.
 Rabbits and other small furries are know to respond well to acupuncture.

-Our vet Nadine Headley is qualified to practice acupuncture and appointments can be made at either the Crossgates or Chapel Allerton branch.
+Our vets Erin Murphy & Nadine Lightbody are qualified to practice acupuncture and appointments can be made at either the Crossgates or Chapel Allerton branch.